10/30/2024

 Chris Allen

 Morning, everyone.
 Thanks for taking the question.
-Just wanted to ask on credit.
-We've had increasing questions as to how TradeWeb's platform has been evolving from here relative to market access.
-It was called out specific new developments on their platform just in terms of their enhanced algo suite, enhanced dealer protocols, improved trading front end.
-Some of these developments look like catch-ups to TradeWeb, others look to position them for increased block penetration.
+Just wanted to ask on credit, we've had increasing questions as to how TradeWise platform has been evolving from here relative to market access.
+It was called out specific new developments on their platform, just in terms of their enhanced algo suite, enhanced dealer protocols, improved trading front end.
+Some of these developments look like catch-ups to TradeWeb, but others look to position them for increased block penetration.
 So it'd be great to hear how TradeWeb is stacking up here and how you are positioned for increased block penetration moving forward.

 speaker

 Sure.
 Hey, Chris, how are you?
 It's Billy.
-Yankees won last night, so I'm in a good mood or most of us at TradeWeb are in good moods.
-When I think about the markets, Chris, that we're in, I always describe it as we're on this continuous journey of learning.
+Yankees won last night, so I'm in a good mood, or most of us at TradeWeb are in good moods.
+When I kind of think about sort of the markets, Chris, that we're in, I always kind of describe it as sort of we're on this continuous journey of learning.
 That's how I think about and describe our business.
-And when we think about the journey around our credit business, I think the beginning of that journey started four or five years ago from our perspective with some open questions.
-Can we really compete in credit?
+And when we think about, you know, the journey around our credit business, you know, I think, you know, the beginning of that journey kind of started kind of four or five years ago.
+You know, from our perspective, you know, with some open questions, you know, can we really compete in credit?
 Do we understand the credit business the right way?
-And then you flash forward to today when really we're neck and neck in the IG business as a market leader in the space.
-And I think that says a lot.
-Over the last two years, when you think about the protocols that we're in, our RFQ volume is up over 210%.
-Our portfolio trading, these are massive numbers up over 700% or all to all is up over 130%.
-And our sessions business, our suite business also has done extremely, extremely well.
-So the approach from our perspective remains unchanged.
-We do something I think that I'm very proud of.
-We respond to client feedback very, very well.
-And so from our perspective in credit, that's launching what we call RFQ Edge, which offers really top tier analytics, dealer upsize which promotes block trading.
-And we continue to enhance our portfolio trading workflows.
-So it's a process and I kind of see this I think in a very clear way, while we are very strong leaders around innovation, from our perspective, sometimes adoption is crucial.
-And so the block and tackling of sort of delivering what we've built to our most important clients, continues.
-And as we do that, obviously there's this kind of dual approach around improving our technology or user interface, providing advanced analytics and doing the kind of hard work around delivering best in class technology.
-Team, Chris, like super focused, really, really proud of them.
-And we're gonna continue to stay focused in this area and perform really well.
+You know, and then you kind of like, you know, flash forward to today, you know, and really we're kind of, you know, neck and neck, you know, in the, in the IG business as a market leader in the space.
+And I think that says, you know, a lot like over the last two years, when you think about the protocols that we're in, you know, our RFQ, um, You know, volume is up over 200, 210%.
+Our portfolio trading, these are like massive numbers, up over, you know, 700%.
+Our all-to-all is up over 130%.
+And our sessions business, our suite business, you know, also has done extremely, extremely well.
+So the approach, you know, from our perspective, you know, remains unchanged.
+You know, we do something I think that I'm very proud of.
+You know, we respond to client feedback very, very well.
+And so from our perspective and credit, that's launching what we call RFQ Edge, which offers, you know, really top tier analytics, dealer upsize, which promotes block trading.
+And we continue to enhance, you know, our portfolio trading workflows.
+So it's a process.
+And I kind of say this, I think, in a very clear way.
+While we are, you know, very strong leaders around innovation, you know, from our perspective, sometimes adoption, is crucial.
+And so the block and tackling of sort of delivering what we've built to our most important clients, you know, continues.
+And as we do that, obviously there's this kind of dual approach around improving, you know, our technology, our user interface, you know, providing advanced analytics and doing the kind of hard work around delivering best in class technology.
+Team, Chris, like super focused, you know, really, really proud of them.
+And we're going to continue to stay focused in this area and perform really well.
 So appreciate the question and thanks very much.
 Thanks.

 speaker